How to Remove Viruses from Your Mac Computer?

 Do you know how Apple can offer incredible protection against malware?
 It is because of the Xprotect.
 It is Apple’s built-in malware protection software that scans files you have downloaded and detects malware in them.

-With every new system update, Apple will automatically upgrade Xprotect so you can experience mind-blowing security.
-However, if you are using the old Mac version, you are also using outdated Xprotect that might not be able to catch the latest malware.
+With every new system update, Apple will automatically upgrade XProtect so you can experience mind-blowing security.
+However, if you are using the old Mac version, you are also using outdated XProtect, which might not be able to catch the latest malware.

 Therefore, always keep your system up-to-date to stay safe from viruses.